DataDog/documentation/content/en/administrators_guide/run.md

 ## Summary

 Datadog administration has a few common activities that should fit well into your existing process standards.
-Be sure to fold Datadog into your standard systems for key rotation, patch updates, service onboarding and IaC.
-Publish these standards early so that users know how to get started using your new Datadog service.
+Be sure to fold Datadog into your standard systems for key rotation, patch updates, service onboarding, and Infrastructure as Code (IaC).
+Publish these standards early so that users know how to get started using your new Datadog installation.

 ## Next steps

-"What's Next" or "Next Steps" here ... with links to certification, support, blogs, newsletter, and other resources of information.
+Once you have successfully planned, set up, and begun maintaining your Datadog installation, the following resources are available to support your ongoing Datadog journey:

+- [Obtain a Datadog certification][20]
+- [Get started with Datadog support][21]
+- [Sign up for the Datadog new releases and security newsletters][22]
+- [Check out The Monitor blog][23]

 ## Further Reading